eclipse-iceoryx/iceoryx2/examples/README.md

   to a server, which responds with the requested data or action, making it suitable for interactive, transactional communication.

-* **Blackboard:** This pattern realizes a key-value store in shared memory which can be modified by one writer and several readers.
+* **Blackboard (in progress):** This pattern realizes a key-value store in shared memory which can be modified by one writer and several readers.

 * **Pipeline:** (planned) Borrowed from the Unix command line, this pattern involves a data source that produces data and transfers ownership to a sink,